 The writing is superb and Cornwell's use of historical is superb.
 We meet many historical figure including the great Arthur Wellesley, 1st Duke of Wellington.
-The Bad

 The Battle of Assyne was considered by Arthur Wellesley to be the greatest battle he ever fought.
 Coming from the man who had defeating Napoleon at Waterloo on his resume.
 While the battle scenes were excellent, the superb battle should have taken an entire book.
 Given the enormous odds of defeat and the David vs. Goliath numbers, the battle should have been epic.
 Unfortunately, it received short shrift.

 Compared to the previous novels, the support cast was less developed are more two dimensional.
 It simply did not carry the impact of the first book.